MicrosoftDocs/msteams-docs/msteams-platform/publishing/apps-publish.md

 ## Tips for rapid approval

-* Don't use "Teams" or "Microsoft" in your app name; in all contexts, that extra clarification is superfluous.
+* Don't use "Teams" or "Microsoft", or "app" in your app name; in all contexts, that extra clarification is superfluous.
 * If your product requires an account on your service or another service, list that in the description and ensure there are links to sign up, sign in and sign out.
 * If your product requires additional purchases to function properly, list that in the description.
 * For your Tab configuration page, be sure to provide "About" links and proper guidance—this page is the first thing the user sees, so ensure that a new user understands what to do.